The Government has been acting to reduce the gender pay gap for more than 60 years.

-The gap still persists but work is underway to address this.
-The Government has implemented a set of pay equity principles and updated the pay equity legislation.
-This will make it easier for women to file pay equity claims with their employers, rather than having to go through the courts and assist employers in addressing those claims.
+The gap persists today but work is underway to address it.
+The Government has implemented a set of pay equity principles and has updated the pay equity legislation.
+The Equal Pay Act was amended in 2020 to include a clear, accessible process to raise and work through a pay equity claim.
+This legislative change makes it easier for people to file pay equity claims with their employers, rather than having to go through the courts, and will assist employers in addressing those claims.

 The Government continues to raise awareness about the gender pay gap and its drivers, and to work with business and public service leaders to generate more urgency around closing the gap.

 The government is working to reduce the gender pay gap through the Employment Strategy, a vision for the labour market with improved employment outcomes for all New Zealanders.
 Te Mahere Whai Mahi Wāhine Women’s Employment Action Plan is part of the Strategy.
 Te Mahere Whai Mahi Wāhine includes actions on pay transparency, pay equity, and wider supports for women’s employment, training, and education opportunities that will improve employment pathways and have positive impacts on all groups of women in the workforce.

 In August 2023, it was announced that a mandatory gender pay gap reporting system would be introduced in a step towards pay transparency.
 This system will require organisations with over 250 employees to report their gender pay gaps, then over time extending to organisations with over 100 employees.
 Pay gap reporting complements government initiatives already underway to address gender pay gaps and pay equity, including introducing Kia Toipoto in the public service (read more below), amending the Equal Pay Act in 2020, and introducing Fair Pay Agreements in 2022.

 Eliminating the gender pay gap in the public service